Could It Be Magic: Composition and recordings

-Manilow sent a cassette tape of his tune to his collaborator Adrienne Anderson, who responded enthusiastically to the song, as did Tony Orlando, vice-president of Columbia/CBS Music, who also contributed lyrics to the version of the song he then produced.
+Manilow sent a cassette tape of his tune to his collaborator Adrienne Anderson, who responded enthusiastically to the song, as did Tony Orlando, vice-president of Columbia/CBS Music, who also contributed lyrics to the version of the song he then produced for the Featherbed, which is significantly different from the solo version Manilow himself had envisioned.

 Featherbed original version

-Barry Manilow was signed by Orlando to New York City-based Bell Records in 1969, and Tony Orlando produced a few songs released under the name of Featherbed, a "ghost" group consisting of session musicians including Manilow.
+Barry Manilow was signed by Tony Orlando to New York City-based Bell Records in 1969, and Orlando produced a few songs released under the name of Featherbed, a "ghost" group consisting of session musicians including Manilow.
 This ensemble had a minor success with "Amy" in 1971, a song written by Anderson and performed by Manilow.
 Manilow at that stage had only composed or arranged commercial jingles, and the arrangement of the backing track for "Could It Be Magic" was left to Orlando after they had a discussion about the song's arrangement.
 Although Manilow had envisioned a song that builds up like "Hey Jude", Orlando produced and arranged it instead as an uptempo bubblegum pop single with a dance beat and cowbells that more resembled Orlando's own "Knock Three Times".

 This early version of "Magic" was released as a song by Featherbed on the Bell Records label.
 Manilow hated the Orlando arrangement in Featherbed's version so severely that, as he has said in numerous subsequent interviews, he was appreciative of the fact that the song went nowhere on the charts.
 However, he has been quoted in recent years as having somewhat softened his opinion of the track, saying it's "kind of catchy".
 Apart from the chorus, the lyrics of Featherbed's recording have nothing to do with the version Manilow himself recorded for his debut album in 1973 and in 1975.